 - ensure all external vents for fuel-burning appliances are correctly installed and secure;

 - assess the need for a fresh air intake duct for wood-burning fireplaces or stoves.

 - install and regularly test your CO alarms (know the meaning of the beep patterns);

 - replace batteries as needed and check the expiration date;

 - keep your indoor and outdoor vents and chimneys clear of debris, snow, and ice;

 - keep the area around your furnace clutter-free for proper air circulation;

-- regularly check all natural gas appliances have a blue flame (a yellow flame may be a sign of CO);
+- regularly check all natural gas appliances have a blue flame (a yellow flame may be a sign of poor combustion, which can produce CO);

 - never idle a vehicle or run gas-powered equipment (for example, mower, snow blower, trimmer, generator) in your attached garage, even with the overhead door open;